 Game Concept

 Tyrant’s Realm is a browser-based fantasy role-playing game (RPG) with Real-Time Strategy (RTS) elements.
-Players will be able to join the epic struggle to either protect their people from bold merciless monsters or stop the plague-like human expansionism through their leadership of a horde of Houses of the Risen or the tricks of Circle of Tribes creatures..
+Players will be able to join the epic struggle to either protect their people from bold merciless monsters or stop the plague-like human expansionism through their leadership of a horde of Houses of the Risen or the tricks of Circle of Tribes creatures.
 In this free-to-play Massively Multiplayer Online (MMO) game, as a true tyrant, a gamer will have the opportunity to guide his or her village in defining its growth and protection, develop the skills and proficiency of each of up to 10 parties with up to 10 members each.
 All the while, the player will seek materials to craft legendary weapons and armors to defeat a myriad of NPC and player-controlled foes.

 Feature Set